-• C. The building form shall reflect the planned character of development within which the development will be located;
+C. The building form shall reflect the planned character of development within which the development will be located;

 RESPONSE: The proposed Development Plan provides continuity between newly proposed and existing architecture in the surrounding area.
-The Downtown Ordinance setback and stepback standards are adhered to with exceptions identified in the Property Development Standards, These exceptions are due to the smaller infill condition of the various properties and the floor plate of the hotel and residential uses while respecting the importance of transitions to the overall urban context and streetscape.
-Guidelines below, the proposed buildings will b designed with a stepped transition depending of location and use of the building while respectir the surrounding context and typology (Type 2 and 3 adjacency).
-The hierarchy of massing ar
+The Downtown Ordinance setback and stepback standards are adhered to with exceptions identified in the Property Development Standards, These exceptions are due to the smaller infill condition of the various properties and the floor plate of the hotel and residential uses while respecting the importance of transitions to the overall urban to designed with a stepped transition depending of location and use of the building while respecting the surrounding context and typology (Type 2 and 3 adjacency).
+The hierarchy of massing are

-D. The Development Plan shall incorporate standards for development within three hundred fifty (350) feet of the Downtown Boundary that address appropriate transitions in building heights between the proposed development and the zoning districts abutting or adjacent to the development;
+• D. The Development Plan shall incorporate standards for development within three hundred fifty (350) feet of the Downtown Boundary that address appropriate transitions in building heights between the proposed development and the zoning districts abutting or adjacent to the development;